K-G-Witt/TAAPS/README.md

 2. Using dynamic systems simulation, how could the health care system be transformed to reduce self-harm and suicide rates by half within a decade?

 ### Background:
 Globally, one person dies by suicide every 30 seconds (Meda et al., 2025).
-Suicide is the leading cause of premature death for Australians aged 18–44 years (Australian Bureau of Statistics, 2024), and remains a top cause of mortality in similar age groups worldwide.
+Suicide is the leading cause of premature death for Australians aged 18–44 years (Australian Bureau of Statistics, 2024), and remains a top cause of mortality in similar age groups worldwide (World Health Organization, 2025).
 Suicide is associated with immense human and economic costs.
 In Australia, suicide costs the economy over $30.5 billion AUD annually, while in the UK, it's estimated at over £9.5 billion.
 The majority of these costs stem from healthcare, lost productivity, and the emotional toll on families and communities.
 One in five of us will loose a

 Non-fatal self-harm—which includes self-injury or poisoning regardless of intent—is a key risk factor for suicide.
 For every suicide, many more individuals present to EDs with self-harm, but only a fraction receive follow-up care.
 Effective interventions exist (e.g., CBT, DBT), yet barriers such as workforce shortages, stigma, and fragmented services limit access and impact.